layla37/aurora-map/README.md

 **What does this do?**

 This will eventually be a data visualization of where people have spotted auroras and their images of what they saw.
-It will be shown by date over a map of the world.

 **Where I'm getting the data**